-Farmers' protest: Delhi Police seeks AAP govt's nod to use stadiums as temporary jails
+Farmers' protest: Delhi govt denies permission to use stadiums as temporary jails

-New Delhi, Nov 27: The Delhi Police have sought permission from the AAP government to use the city's nine stadiums as temporary jails due to the farmers' 'Delhi Chalo' march, government sources said on Friday.
+New Delhi, Nov 27: The AAP government on Friday denied the request of the police to convert the stadiums into temporary jails for the agitating farmers marching towards the national capital.

+"The farmers' demands are legitimate.
+Jailing them isn't the solution to the issue.
+Their demands must be accepted," Delhi Home Minister Satyendra Jain said today.

 "In view of the farmers' march, the Delhi Police have asked the Delhi government for permission to use nine stadiums as temporary jails to keep the detained or arrested farmers," a source said.